capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 ### Dictionary

-Ternoa Dictionary records all the native substrate on-chain data of the Ternoa blockchain: blocks, extrinsics, and events.
-It is a glossary of data that pre-indexes chain events, drastically improving the overall indexing performance.

 The Dictionary acts as the middleman between the Blockchain and the Indexer.
 This allows the Indexer to query a block’s metadata from the dictionary, allowing one to query blocks for specific events and only return the required blocks.
 For example : If one wants to fetch NFT creation events only, the Indexer will ask the dictionary for the corresponding blocks, returning only the blocks where NFT creation took place (for example : 5, 9, 32, etc.) instead of all of the blocks (lets say 1 - 100).

 ### Error Reporting